Tom Bayer

 Thomas Montgomery Bayer is a Vanuatuan banker.
 A former U.S. citizen, he pursued a career in the finance sector.
-He lived successively in Australia and Singapore before coming to Vanuatu (then the New Hebrides) in 1974, where he became a citizen after independence, and has continued to reside there.
-Previously executive chairman of European Bank and managing director of the Pacific International Trust Company, he is now a member of the board of directors of the Reserve Bank of Vanuatu.
+He lived in Australia and Singapore before moving to Vanuatu (then the New Hebrides) in 1974, where he became a citizen after independence and has continued to reside there.
+He was previously executive chairman of European Bank and managing director of the Pacific International Trust Company, he is now a member of the board of directors of the Reserve Bank of Vanuatu.

-Early career
+Early life and career

 A native of Pennsylvania, Bayer graduated from Lehigh University before going on to the Wharton School of Business.

 He served in the United States Army attaining the rank of captain.
 After leaving the U.S. military, Bayer worked in international banking.
-He moved to Australia in 1967, and later to Singapore.
+He moved to Australia in 1967 and later to Singapore.
 He moved from Singapore to the New Hebrides in 1974 to become the vice-managing director of the Pacific International Trust Company, and was promoted to managing director the following year.

 His relocation came just as the groundwork was being laid for the islands' independence from the United Kingdom and France; when Vanuatu became independent in 1980 and asked prominent members of society to take Vanuatu citizenship, Bayer chose to accept in 1982, giving up U.S. citizenship in the process.